bharadwaj008/Sales-data-Analysis-using-Tableau-and-qliker/README.md

 WinterBells-Sales-Analysis:
-This project is based on Business Intelligence using QlikSense & Tableau.
-The primary objective of the project is to visualize sales analysis done using QlikSense & Tableau.<br>
+This project is based on Business Intelligence using Tableau.
+The primary objective of the project is to visualize sales analysis done using Tableau.<br>

 Dataset:<br>
 winterbells.xls<br>